 A split Kara system design by Showtime Sound LLC puts the sound where it needed to be in the hotel’s massive atrium for the Cirque Dreams Unwrapped stage and light show

-WASHINGTON, D.C. – January 2020 – The Gaylord National Resort & Convention Center in National Harbor, Maryland near the nation’s capital likes to celebrate Christmas in a big way.
-Set in the property’s towering 19-story glass garden atrium with its views of the river, “Christmas on the Potomac” is the hotel’s myriad holiday installation crowned by Cirque Dreams Unwrapped, a six-week-long (Nov 15 to Dec 30), 25-minute Christmas fable combining breathtaking artistry and showmanship from around the world with spectacular costumes, classic Christmas music, a dancing fountain, laser-light show, indoor snowfall and soaring imagination.
+WASHINGTON, D.C. – January 2020 – The Gaylord National Resort & Convention Center in National Harbor, Maryland, near the nation’s Capitol, likes to celebrate Christmas in a big way.
+Set in the property’s towering 19-story glass garden atrium with its views of the river, “Christmas on the Potomac” is the hotel’s myriad holiday installation crowned by Cirque Dreams Unwrapped, a six-week-long (Nov 15 to Dec 30), 25-minute Christmas fable combining breathtaking artistry and showmanship from around the world with spectacular costumes, classic Christmas music, a dancing fountain, a laser-light show, indoor snowfall, and soaring imagination.

 Bringing this production sonically alive was the task of an L-Acoustics Kara system, designed and installed by Showtime Sound LLC of Frederick, Maryland.
-The system was split between the atrium’s lower and upper terraces: the former comprised a left-right design of one SB18 subwoofer groundstacked with five Kara enclosures per side to cover the ticketed seating areas, and a flown LCR delay system of three hangs of one SB18 over seven Kara for standing and balcony areas.
-Six LA12X amplified controllers powered the delay system while three LA12X were used for the groundstacked enclosures.
-The system also used the L-Acoustic P1 processor for system management, routing, and time alignment, as well as for its AVB compatibility for long-distance signal transport.
+The system was split between the atrium’s lower and upper terraces: the former comprised a left-right design of one SB18 subwoofer ground-stacked with five Kara enclosures per side to cover the ticketed seating areas, and a flown LCR delay system of three hangs of one SB18 over seven Kara for standing and balcony areas.
+Six LA12X amplified controllers powered the delay system, while three LA12X were used for the ground-stacked enclosures.
+The system also used the L-Acoustic P1 processor for system management, routing, and time alignment and its AVB compatibility for long-distance signal transport.
 Audio came into the P1’s AES inputs and was sent as AVB over fiber to the amplified controllers.